Agent-Hellboy/python-lft-mcp/README.md

     Analyze the codebase for configured developer tools and settings.

-    Automatically determine the optimal moment to invoke tool-calls via an LLM interface.
+    Automatically determine the optimal param to invoke tool-calls via an LLM interface.

 MCP Inspector View